MicrosoftDocs/power-automate-docs/flow-docs/web-api.md

 You can also programmatically get the list of instances available to you via the [Get Instances](https://docs.microsoft.com/rest/api/admin.services.crm.dynamics.com/instances/getinstances) method in the Online Management API.

-Each request to the Web API mut  have the `Accept` and `Content-type` headers set to `application/json`.
+Each request to the Web API must have the `Accept` and `Content-type` headers set to `application/json`.

 Finally, populate the `Authorization` header with an Azure AD Bearer token.
 You can [learn](https://docs.microsoft.com/dynamics365/customer-engagement/developer/authenticate-users) how to acquire an Azure AD Bearer token for Common Data Service.
 For example, this request: